phpbb/chameleon/docs/css-architechture.md

 <button class="btn btn-inverse">Delete</button>
 ```

-Favour the multiple-class approach over using something like `@extend`: using
+Favor the multiple-class approach over using something like `@extend`: using
 multiple classes in your markup—as opposed to wrapping the classes up into one
 using a preprocessor—gives you a better paper-trail in your markup, and allows
 you to see quickly and explicitly which classes are acting on a piece of HTML;
 allows for greater composition in that classes are not tightly bound to other
 styles in your CSS.
 Whenever you are building a UI component, try and see if
 you can break it into two parts: one for structural styles (paddings, layout,
-etc.) and another for skin (colours, typefaces, etc.).
+etc.) and another for skin (colors, typefaces, etc.).

-As a rule its a resonable practice to set defaults of all skin classes on the
+As a rule its a reasonable practice to set defaults of all skin classes on the
-objects and then use the modifiers to overight them.
+objects and then use the modifiers to overwrite them.

 ##### Further Reading